turingschool/data_structures_and_algorithms/red_black_trees/README.markdown

 Grandparent generation.

-For this generation configuration, we will see that we actually have 2 possible positions for our new node (duplicated on the opposite side):
+For this generation configuration, we will see that we actually have 2 possible positions for our new node (also duplicated on the opposite side):

 **Case One (aka Left-Left - `N` is left child of left child)**